m1guelpf/cog-rust/README.md

 However, using Python as the base layer comes with its on share of challenges, like enormus image sizes or extra latency on model requests.

-As the non-Python ML ecosystem slowly flourishes (see [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [llama.cpp](https://github.com/ggerganov/whisper.cpp) for example),
+As the non-Python ML ecosystem slowly flourishes (see [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [llama.cpp](https://github.com/ggerganov/whisper.cpp) for example), cog-rust will provide that extra performance exposed on the same interfaces users and tools are already used to.

 ## Prerequisites